tairasu/TurtleSilicon/README.md

     Note: This method requires Go to be installed on your system.
 See the Build Instructions section for details on installing Go and Fyne.

 4.  **Use the application** as described in Method 1 (steps 2-6).

+## Recommended settings

+1. Set "Terrain distance" as low as possible.
+This reduces the overhead stress on the CPU
+2. Turn VSync on.
+Too high fps causes the client to freeze.
+   * Alternatively: Create a dxvk.conf file inside your TurtleWoW directory and enter `d3d9.maxFrameRate = 120`.
+Set it to a value of 180 or lower

 ## Build Instructions